nopnop2002/esp-idf-dual-http-server/README.md

 # Configuration for Connection
 - Using external LAN8720 RMII PHY
 You will need to add a jumper to the LAN8270 according to [this](https://sautter.com/blog/ethernet-on-esp32-using-lan8720/) page.
+Then, connect the LAN8720 and ESP32 with wires according to [this](https://sautter.com/blog/ethernet-on-esp32-using-lan8720/) page.
 ![Image](https://github.com/user-attachments/assets/9a0e7dbd-29f9-4ec5-9032-1ba454eea785)

 - Using WT32-ETH01